Charishma Kaliyanda: Political career

-Kaliyanda joined the Australian Labor Party in the late 2000s and was announced as the party's endorsed candidate for the new New South Wales state seat of Holsworthy for the 2015 New South Wales state election.
-She was defeated by the incumbent Menai member Melanie Gibbons.
+Kaliyanda joined the Australian Labor Party in the late 2000s.
+She was a candidate for the North Ward of Liverpool City Council in 2012 but was not elected.

+She was announced as the party's endorsed candidate for the new New South Wales state seat of Holsworthy for the 2015 New South Wales state election but she was defeated by the incumbent Menai member Melanie Gibbons.

 Kaliyanda was elected to Liverpool City Council for the South Ward in 2016.
 She was endorsed as the Labor candidate for Holsworthy again at the 2019 election but was defeated by Gibbons for a second time.
 Kaliyanda was re-elected to Liverpool City Council in 2021.
-She has been endorsed as the Labor candidate for the safe seat of Liverpool at the 2023 election.
-She was elected a member of the New South Wales Legislative Assembly representing Liverpool for the Labor Party in 2023.
+She was endorsed as the Labor candidate for the safe seat of Liverpool at the 2023 election and was elected a member of the New South Wales Legislative Assembly in 2023.

 In October 2023, Kaliyanda signed an open letter which condemned attacks against Israeli and Palestinian civilians during the Gaza war.
 In 2024, she was appointed as Parliamentary Secretary for Emergency Services, Youth Justice, Customer Service and Digital Government.